Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên27/05/2023

-The Economist recently published an analysis showing that the US plans to use Africa as a supplier of important minerals to break China's dominance over these minerals.
+The Economist recently published an analysis suggesting that the US plans to use Africa as a source of crucial minerals in order to break China's dominance over these resources.

-China is the global leader in refining strategic minerals, refining 68% of the world's nickel, 40% of copper, 59% of lithium and 73% of cobalt, according to the Brookings Institution.
+China is the global leader in refining strategic minerals, refining 68% of the world's nickel, 40% of copper, 59% of lithium, and 73% of cobalt, according to the Brookings Institute (USA).

-US officials are worried about China becoming “an OPEC (Organization of the Petroleum Exporting Countries) for one of the key minerals,” and are engaging in more active diplomacy in Africa.
+U.S. officials are concerned about China becoming "an OPEC (Organization of Petroleum Exporting Countries) regarding one of the key minerals," and are pursuing more active diplomacy in Africa.

-US Vice President Kamala Harris embarked on a week-long tour of Africa starting in late March.
-During a meeting with Tanzanian President Samia Suluhu Hassan on March 30, Harris said Tanzania is building a major mineral processing facility with US support that will supply battery-grade nickel to the US and global markets by 2026, according to the South China Morning Post (SCMP).
+US Vice President Kamala Harris embarked on a week-long trip to Africa that began in late March.
+During a meeting with Tanzanian President Samia Suluhu Hassan on March 30th, Harris stated that Tanzania is building a major mineral processing facility with US support, and that this facility will supply battery-grade nickel to the US and global markets by 2026, according to the South China Morning Post (SCMP).

-This is the latest move to reduce the US’s dependence on China for resources.
-Late last year, the US signed a memorandum of understanding with the Democratic Republic of Congo (DRC) and Zambia to help the two countries establish new supply chains for electric vehicle batteries.
+This is the latest move to reduce America's dependence on China for resources.
+Late last year, the U.S. signed a memorandum of understanding with the Democratic Republic of Congo (DRC) and Zambia to help the two countries establish new supply chains for electric vehicle batteries.

 Trận chiến mới trong cuộc cạnh tranh Mỹ-Trung ở châu Phi - Ảnh 1.